dancooke/starfish/README.md

 ## Usage

-There are four required options:
+There are just three required options:

-- `--rtg`: The RTG Tools binary
 - `--sdf`: The RTG Tools SDF reference directory (use `rtg format`)
 - `--variants` (short `-V`): A list of VCF files to intersect.
 - `--output` (short `-O`): A directory path to write intersections.